kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 meta-excerpt: kaidez.com uses Jekyll as a blog engine, Grunt as a task runner, RequireJS for modular JavaScript management, & Bower for package management
 category: personal
 cat-name: "Personal"
-tags: [jekyll, bower, requirejs, grunt, amd ]
+tags: [jekyll, bower, requirejs, grunt, amd]
 has-home-img: site-relaunch.jpg
 ---
-After over 2,000 Git commits, kaidez.com gets a redesign.
+After over 2,000 Git commits, kaidez.com gets a long-overdue redesign.
 It was a struggle due to limited free time, but it was also a lot of fun and an excellent learning experience.

 The site code is open source and [freely available on GitHub](https://github.com/kaidez/kaidez.com/ "go to kaidez.com GitHub repo").
-The repo's [README](https://github.com/kaidez/kaidez.com/blob/master/README.md "read the kaidez.com README on GitHub") is a lengthy birds-eye view description of the code at the development level.
+The repo's [README](https://github.com/kaidez/kaidez.com/blob/master/README.md "read the kaidez.com README on GitHub") is a lengthy birds-eye view description of the code.

-The README uses a lot of verbose code-speak so a non-verbose (but also lengthy) walk-through is needed.
-Let's proceed with that:
+The README uses a lot of verbose code-speak so a non-verbose (but also lengthy) walk-through is probably needed.
+So let's proceed with that, shall we?

-## Table of Contents
+<h2 class="tableOfContentsHeader">Table of Contents</h2>
 1. [Goodbye, WordPress...](#wordpress)
 2. [...Hello, Jekyll](#jekyll)
 3. [Design In-Browser](#design-in-browser)